Giving Back During the Holidays

 Although the Make-A-Wish Foundation helps critically ill children fulfill their wishes year-round, the holidays are a great opportunity to support such a worthy organization.
 They have a few different options for donating locally, nationally or internationally—the bottom line is that all of it goes towards helping kids.

 Many refugees face challenges that are hard for most of us to imagine.
 That’s why organizations like Rescue.org offer many ways to donate and help people from some of the world’s worst humanitarian crises deal with extraordinary circumstances..

 Sometimes the best gift you can give is your time, whether it’s in person or from home.
 Not sure where to start?
 Here are some suggestions for volunteering.

 Local charities are usually looking for helping hands, especially during the holiday season.

-Type in your zip code at their website to see who needs help near you.
+The Salvation Army also has many volunteer activities across the country during the holidays.
+Enter your zip code on their website to see who needs help near you.

 Every bit helps